DanNduati/Final-year-project/README.md

-# Group 22 final year project - Development of a MindSphere industrial IoT application; Case study: Elevator
+# Development of a MindSphere industrial IoT application; Case study: Elevator